 |Return on standard K||-9%||11%||43%|

 |Rate of return on property rights K||0%||0%||0%|

 But, if we consider the value of the property right as well, we have a different picture.
 Here, the value of the property right is the residual after taking the investment return (capitalised value of income) and subtracting the physical investment cost (cost of investment).
-Before with interest rates of 9% the value is negative, and there is clearly no return on capital.
-But even after the interest rate is dropped to 9%, the return on the combined “property plus capital” is zero, because the cost of capital now includes the opportunity cost of selling the property right.
+With interest rates of 9% in the 'Before' case, the value is negative, and there is clearly no return on capital (i.e. for property valuers out there, this building is not the highest and best use of the land).
+But even after the interest rate is dropped to 9%, the return on the combined “property plus capital” is zero, because the cost of capital now includes the opportunity cost of selling the property right at a positive price.

 Even if we decrease interest rates further, say to 7%, the rate of return on “property plus capital” is still zero, as I show in the last column.
 Owners of property rights simply gain at the expense of those in society who do not own substantial property rights and will be future buyers of those rights.

-Under this view the investment effect of lower interest rates disappears.
-The reason being that the capital of economic theory, and hence the real interest rate of economic theory, cannot be detached form the reality of a system of property ownership rights.
+Under this view, the investment effect of lower interest rates disappears.
+The reason is that the capital of economic theory, and hence the real interest rate of economic theory, cannot be detached from the reality of a system of property ownership rights.

 This is not to say that there may be some effect of monetary policy through other channels, such as decreasing interest costs of borrowers, allowing them to increase spending.
-But if this is the dominant effect, without an investment incentive, than loose monetary policy may primarily inflate asset prices, and not economic activity.
+But if this is the dominant effect, without an investment incentive, then loose monetary policy may primarily inflate asset prices and not economic activity.
 This prediction gels with the reality of the past decade.